steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

    name.
 This enables to follow what is done very nicely as it reduce the reader's needed context.

-3. Assigments to temporary variables don't count towards the 1SLOC, but assigments towards ones with a different scope do.
+3. Assignments to temporary variables don't count towards the 1SLOC, but assignments towards ones with a different scope do.

 The most important item is the *meaningful* name of variables.
 It is the item that improves understanding the most.
-And usually a compiler does optimize them away, as it would with an unamed, temporary, variable.
+And usually a compiler does optimize them away, as it would with an unnamed, temporary, variable.
 {: .panel .tip}